Willyb15/Data-Science-Python/week4/day7-intro_to_classes/matt_drury/oop-lecture-notes.md

 ```

 Create some `DiceRoller`s and investigate their attributes and methods.
 Call the methods on your dice roller objects.

+### Methods

+A function attached to an object like this is called a **method**.
+Methods use the data attached to an object (its attributes) to do some computations.

 ## Classes